theopenconversationkit/tock-react-kit/README.md

 > If sensitive information appear in conversation, do not use this option.
 >
-> If browser disable or cannot handle locale storage, the chat will not store messages.
+> If browser disable or cannot handle local storage, the chat will not store messages.

 #### Post-initialization behaviours